Table of Contents

 Use Cases and Case Studies

-With more users accessing the internet with a mobile device, MitM attacks often target iOS or Android.
-Attackers can inject code into an application, use malicious apps to intercept data, or install their own proxy to read data between the device and a remote API.
-For instance, malicious proxies could be used to read messages on Tinder or Twitter.
+With more users accessing the internet with a mobile device, AiTM attacks often target iOS or Android.
+Attackers can inject code into an application, use malicious apps to intercept data or install their own proxy to read data between the device and a remote API.
+For instance, malicious proxies could be used to read messages on Tinder or X (formerly Twitter).
 Certificate pinning was then used to stop this issue, but attackers still work with malicious apps to read data before a remote connection is made and before data is encrypted.

 - Use two-factor authentication on email accounts.
 Should an attacker obtain email credentials for your account, successful authentication would not be possible as the attacker would not have access to the 2FA PIN.